elixir-lang/elixir-lang.github.com/crash-course.markdown

 # Erlang/Elixir Syntax: A Crash Course

 This is a quick introduction to the Elixir syntax for Erlang developers and vice-versa.
-It is the absolute minimum amount of knowledge you need in order to understand Erlang code, read the docs, sample code, etc.
+It is the absolute minimum amount of knowledge you need in order to understand Elixir/Erlang code, read the docs, sample code, etc.

 ## Running Erlang code